 Step 9.
-For submissions that are deemed substantially complete, the distributor reconfirms6 transmission and distribution capacity availability.
+For submissions that are deemed substantially complete, the distributor reconfirms transmission and distribution capacity availability.
 Capacity is not reserved for the project until the CIA has been completed.

 Step 10.
-The distributor will notify the DER applicant via email if there is no capacity available to support the connection.
+The distributor notifies the applicant via email if there is no capacity availability to support the connection.